• Recipes

 • Print

-You are going to love eating healthy with this nutritious Pesto Chicken Quinoa Bowl!
-This mouthwatering and flavorful bowl can be served hot or cold and features shredded chicken, green onions, tomatoes, spinach, feta, and basil pesto mixed in with sprouted fluffy quinoa and topped with feta.
+Pesto Chicken Quinoa Bowl is a mouthwatering and flavorful bowl that can be served hot or cold, made with shredded chicken, green onions, tomatoes, spinach, and basil pesto mixed in with sprouted fluffy quinoa and topped with feta.

 Pesto chicken quinoa bowl in a white bowl with blue painted flowers showcases quinoa mixed with tomatoes, spinach, green onions, feta, chicken, and basil pesto dressing. this …